HappySeaFox/sail/EXAMPLES.md

 );

 // Starts reading the specified file.
-// The subsequent calls to read_next_frame() will output pixels in BPP24-RGB pixel format
+// The subsequent calls to read_next_frame() will output pixels in BPP32-RGBA pixel format
-// for image formats without transparency support and BPP32-RGBA otherwise.
+// for image formats with transparency support and BPP24-RGB otherwise.
 //
 SAIL_TRY(reader.start_reading(path));